 Server Data Recovery

 Do you need Server Data Recovery?
 Servers are meant to run continuously, without any interruption.
 Interruption means downtime.
 Downtime means whatever function you depend on your server for grinds to a halt.
 If your server crash results in lost data, you have more to worry about than just downtime.
-Losing valuable data due to hard drive failure in your server RAID array can be a severe setback for your business.
+A data loss situation due to hard drive failure in your server RAID array can be a severe setback for your business.

 What Is a Server?